Others Others

 Is sundry debtors a current asset?

-Yes, sundry debtors are definitely considered a current asset.
+Yes, sundry debtors are considered a current asset.
 They represent money that is expected to be received within the next year, unlike fixed assets like machinery or buildings which have a longer lifespan.

 How to adjust sundry debtors' amount to profit?